 It has a fascinating history, rich culture, and incredibly diverse landscapes.
 From the rugged Mojave Desert to wide beaches in Southern California and towering Sierra Nevadas, and giant Sequoia trees in the north, the Golden State is a treasure trove of adventures.

-Here are my top 20 places to visit in California:
+So if you are ready to buckle up, here are my top 20 places to visit in California:

 1. San Diego